milsanore/pcloud-sync/README.md

 # PCLOUD SYNC
-- pcloud's lifetime plan is awesome, but their sync sucks.
+- pcloud's lifetime plan is awesome, but their sync sucks
-- this simple script triggers the download of all the files in the script's folder.
+- for example, if you have a large folder of photos
+- you can create a fixed sync (probably a better idea), or you can run a script to get all files (this)

 # RUN
-- copy `sync.ps1` to your pcloud drive root directory
+- copy `sync` to your pcloud drive root directory
-- in a terminal run `.\sync.ps1`
+- in a terminal run `.\sync`
 - it will take a long time as it downloads all files